LucasDiscordCzech/BoltBot-Source-Code/README.md

 1. **Server-side Conversation Handling**: BoltBot⚡ remembers recent messages in a conversation, providing context to its responses.
 This results in more coherent and contextual replies.

-2. **Handling Context Length**: To adhere to OpenAI's token limits, the bot manages the length of conversations.
+2. **Handling Context Length**: To adhere to **__OpenAI's token limits and context lentgh issues__**, the bot manages the length of conversations.
 If a conversation exceeds the token limit, older messages are pruned to fit within the constraints.

 3. **Rate Limit Handling**: Using the `Bottleneck` library, BoltBot⚡ efficiently manages OpenAI API calls to avoid hitting rate limits.

 4. **Sanitized Responses**: The bot's responses are sanitized to prevent unwanted content like mentions, ensuring server safety.

-5. **Reaction & Typing**: While the bot is writing an request, it will react with an '⏰' emoji and start typing to show that it's doing the request from the OpenAI API.
+5. **Reaction & Typing**: While the bot is writing an request, it will react with an **'⏰'** emoji and start typing to show that it's doing the request from the **__OpenAI API__**.
 You can customize the reaction in the code.

 6. **Intelligent Environment**: The AI is fed alot of data, such as the user's roles, where it's talking such as the channel, server, and so on.
 And this is all in real-time, no replacing.
 This will let the AI be more intelligent and advanced as it know's it's environment.